-In particular, the Shares have not been and will not be registered under the United States Securities Act of 1933, as amended.
-They may not be offered or sold in the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia or offered or sold to US persons.
-The Company has not been and will not be registered under the United States Investment Company Act of 1940, as amended.
-The ACD has not been registered under the United States Investment Managers Act of 1940.
+In particular, the Shares have not been and will not be registered under the 1933 Act, as amended.
+They may not be offered or sold in the United States or offered or sold to US persons.
+The Company has not been and will not be registered under the 1940 Act and investors will not be entitled to the benefit of registration.

-Thesis Unit Trust Management Limited, the authorised corporate director (ACD) of the Company, is the person responsible for the information contained in this Prospectus.
-To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the FCA Rules to be included in it.
+Thesis Unit Trust Management Limited, the authorised corporate director (ACD) of the Company, is responsible for the information contained in this Prospectus.
+To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus does not contain any untrue or misleading statement or omit any matters required by COLL and FUND to be included in it.
+Thesis Unit Trust Management Limited accepts responsibility accordingly.

-The Depositary is not a person responsible for the information contained in this Prospectus and accordingly does not accept any responsibility under the FCA Rules or otherwise.
+The Depositary is not responsible for the information contained in this Prospectus and accordingly does not accept any responsibility under the FCA Rules or otherwise.